63rd Infantry Regiment "Cagliari": World War II

-At the outbreak of World War II, the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II, the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940, the division participated in the Italian invasion of France.
 On 15 June, the division crossed the border over the Col du Petit Mont-Cenis and by 17 June 1940 had captured Dents d'Ambin, Sommet de la Nunda, Pas de la Beccia and Col de Sollières around Mont Cenis lake.
 On 21 June 1940, the division reached the Arc river valley and started advancing to Bramans and Le Planey, capturing both on 23 June 1940.
 An attack towards the Val d'Ambin with the aim to take Modane was stopped by the Franco-Italian Armistice signed on 24 June 1940.
-For its conduct on the Col du Petit Mont-Cenis the regiment was awarded a War Cross of Military Valour.
+For its conduct on the Col du Petit Mont-Cenis the regiment was awarded a War Cross of Military Valor, which was affixed to the regiment's flag and is depicted on the regiment's coat of arms.

 On 21 January 1941, the division was ordered to move to Albania to reinforce the Italian front in the Greco-Italian War.
 On 8 February 1941, the division entered the front near Berat.
 On 11 March 1941, as part of the Italian Spring Offensive, the division attacked towards Bubës, capturing it on 13 March 1941.
 The division's assaults of Monastery Hill a few kilometers south on 14–19 March 1941 were unsuccessful.

 As a result of Greek units disengaging after the start of the German invasion of Greece on 6 April 1941, the division advanced and reached the pre-war Greek-Albanian border stream of Perati on 20 April 1941.
 After the Greek surrender, the division was used as occupation force in Kalpaki.
 In June 1941, the division was transferred to the southern Peloponnese, where garrisons were established in Tripoli, Kalamata and Sparta.
 The division undertook anti-partisan duties and coastal defence duties until September 1943.
 After the announcement of the Armistice of Cassibile on 8 September 1943, the Cagliari was disbanded by the German 117.
 Jäger-Division.

-For their conduct during the Greco-Italian War the 63rd Infantry Regiment "Cagliari" and 64th Infantry Regiment "Cagliari" were both awarded a Bronze Medal of Military Valour.
+For their conduct during the Greco-Italian War the 63rd Infantry Regiment "Cagliari" and 64th Infantry Regiment "Cagliari" were both awarded a Bronze Medal of Military Valor.